dhogaza/mc68000_pascal_2/README.md

 Some notes on the structure:

-The compiler originally ran computers as small as a PDP-11 running RT-11 with a maximum of 56KB RAM available.
+The compiler originally ran on computers as small as a PDP-11 running RT-11 with a maximum of 56KB RAM available.
 Yes, KB, not MB much less GB.
 And it could compile itself in that environment with only two 8" floppy disks for mass storage.
 This compiler was the basis of DEC's MicroPower Pascal and their RSX-11 Pascal.
 Our contract called for the compiler to compile itself in the